chainstack/docs/docs/tutorials/bsc/bep-1155-contract-with-truffle-and-openzeppelin.md

 2. Edit `truffle-config.js` to add:

 * `HDWalletProvider`
-* Your Binance Smart Chain node access and credentials
+* Your BNB Smart Chain node access and credentials
-* Your Binance Smart Chain account that you will use to deploy the contract
+* Your BNB Smart Chain account that you will use to deploy the contract

 ``` js
 const HDWalletProvider = require("@truffle/hdwallet-provider");